platypus-ucsd/platypus-ucsd.github.io/docs/events.markdown

 >
 > &mdash; Frederick Engels, [*The Origin of the Family, Private Property and the State*](https://www.marxists.org/archive/marx/works/1884/origin-family/index.htm) (1884)

-The modern state, even in its totalitarian form, is *mass democratic* because we demand that it takes up our social discontents.
-It aims to appear, Marx writes, “as the patriarchal benefactor of all classes.”
+The modern state, even in its totalitarian form, is *mass democratic*: its necessary function is to take up and mitigate the discontents of society.
+It is we ourselves who demand it, and indeed, it aims to appear, Marx writes, “as the patriarchal benefactor of all classes.”

-But as our discontents stem from society and not the state, it can only mediate the crises---and it does so with an iron fist---it cannot overcome them.
+But as our discontents stem from society and not the state, it can only mediate the crises---and it does so with an iron fist---yet it cannot overcome them.
 Thus, mass democracy results not in the perfecting of society for itself, but the perfecting of the *authoritarian state over society*.

 *What does the State mean today?
 What is the relation of the Left to the State?*